slamora/brackets-wiki/Language-Support.md

+## Introduction
+Support for languages like HTML, JavaScript and CSS is currently a core part of Brackets.
+Support on the same level cannot easily be added by extensions.
+This page documents our efforts to change that.

 ## Ongoing work
 - Introduced a new high-level concept "language" and refactored support for LESS based on that ([Pull Request](https://github.com/adobe/brackets/pull/2844))

 ## Caveats
 A difficulty when making comments more generic is that we rely on the defined comment symbols to be completely contained in one CodeMirror token.
 I.e. we cannot define "//~" as the prefix for line comments (like [SciTE](http://www.scintilla.org/SciTE.html) does) because it is not a prefix of the "//" token.